Arkitektum/ps.editor.actions/README.md

 - `xmi-feature-catalogue-png`: Optional path to the rendered XMI PlantUML PNG diagram.
 - `updated`: Optional override for the `updated` metadata field.

+Empty headings are removed automatically when their sections end up blank after templating.
+If you want to keep the headings in place when running the script directly, pass `--keep-empty-headings`.

 Outputs:

 - `spec-markdown`: Path to the assembled product specification Markdown document (always `<spec-directory>/index.md`).